Why is certifying or accrediting collision repair facilities such a difficult issue?

 There are others, unfortunately, that want to be accredited but do not want to do any of the work to get there.
 Data from OEMrepairinfo.ca and other information portals shows only about 30% of shops are in fact using OEM data.
 OEMs complain that many of their approved shops have never contacted them to actually look for OEM repair data.
 So how do we fix this problem?

-Legislation was passed but unfortunately no regulations were written.
-Insurers were onside, but some industry groups complained that insurers should not be involved, and that the image of the industry was not being addressed.
+The legislation was passed but unfortunately, no regulations were written.
+Insurers were onside, but some industry groups complained that insurers should not be involved and that the image of the industry was not being addressed.

-In 2019, what is needed is a similar Designated Administrative Authority (DAA), or essentially a self-managed organization that can accredit shops, set minimum standards, inspect and assure legal compliancy with provincial requirements.
+In 2019, what is needed is a similar Designated Administrative Authority (DAA), or essentially a self-managed organization that can accredit shops, set minimum standards, inspect and assure legal compliance with provincial requirements.